• Skip to primary navigation

 • Add the eggs and milk, and whisk until fully incorporated

-• Add the self raising flour, cocoa powder and malt powder and whisk or fold in gently
+• Add the self raising flour, cocoa powder, malt powder and baking powder, and whisk or fold in gently

 • Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes or until a thin skewer or cocktail stick inserted in the centre of the cupcakes comes out clean.
 Put them on a cooling rack to cool completely